Anoka Business Succession Planning Attorneys

 Common ways to transfer ownership of your business include:

 A plan to transition the business to the next generation or key employees should be developed during the business owner’s life.
-At Bolt Hoffer Boyd, the goal is to work with your team of advisors, including your financial advisor, business coach, accountant, or insurance agent, to put together a plan that accomplishes your goals.
+At Bolt Hoffer Boyd Law Firm, the goal is to work with your team of advisors, including your financial advisor, business coach, accountant, or insurance agent, to put together a plan that accomplishes your goals.

 Some Business Succession Planning Tips

-If you are thinking about business succession planning or want more information about how succession planning can benefit you and your business, contact the estate planning and elder law attorneys of Bolt Hoffer Boyd Law Firm.
+If you are thinking about business succession planning or want more information about how succession planning can benefit you and your business, contact the attorneys of Bolt Hoffer Boyd Law Firm.
 We work with business owners to identify and create a clear and simple plan.
-Contact us today at (763) 406-7000 for a free initial consultation to discuss your options.